patperry/r-frame/README.md

 [![CRAN RStudio Mirror Downloads][cranlogs-badge]][cran]

-*frame* is an R package providing a `dataset` type analogous to `data.frame` that allows you to keep track of the context associated with the values by specifying a single- or multi-component key for each row.
+*frame* is an R package providing a `dataset` type analogous to a `data.frame` supporting two major extensions: (1) associate keys with one or more components to each row; (2) use matrix-like objects as columns, including nested datasets.

-The package is built around the idea that a data point consists of a (variable, key, value) triple identifying an attribute, target, and value.
-This notion of data differs from Wickham's notion of "tidy" data, which allows only (variable, value) pairs.
-Having explicit support for keys makes it easier to link different measurements made on the same set of individuals and makes it easier to identify the sources giving rise to downstream results.
-R `data.frame` objects have partial support for keys through their `rownames`;
-the `dataset` object extends this support by allowing non-character and multi-component keys.

 Installation